Notation#

 g h)

-The equivalent naked mode version makes extensive use of list separator and splice-line characters to describe the same tree:
+The equivalent nude notation version makes extensive use of list separator and splice-line characters to describe the same tree:

 # equivalent structure